alexbotha/phase-1-project-folder/README.md

 ### Credit

-A special shoutout and thank you to those at Dog.CEO for providing the API and allowing the world to use
+A special shoutout and thank you to those at Dog.CEO for providing the API and allowing the world to use it to make cool projects